The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Statements of the main results

-In this subsection, we address the relationship between Bruhat-Tits strata and Deligne-Lusztig varieties.
-This section summarizes the key results presented in \S \ref{sec: DL var} and \S \ref{sec:iden}.
-Before proceeding, we introduce the following notation: \begin{altitemize} \item We refer the reader to Proposition \ref{prop:BT_strata} for the lattice description of Bruhat-Tits strata.
+In this subsection, we address the relationship between Bruhat--Tits (BT) strata and Deligne--Lusztig (DL) varieties.
+This subsection summarizes the key results presented in \S \ref{sec: DL var} and \S \ref{sec:iden}.
+Before proceeding, we introduce the following notation: \begin{altitemize} \item We refer the reader to Proposition \ref{prop:BT_strata} for the lattice description of the BT-strata.
 For instance, for any $\Lambda\in\cL_\cZ$ and any perfect field $\kappa$ over $\F$, we have